Robotic Contact Juggling: Experiments

-Knowledge of the system states is necessary to run feedback controllers based on our rolling dynamics equations.
-The six hand states $(\ey_{sh}, x_{sh}, z_{sh}, {^h\omega_{sh,y}}, {^h v_{sh,x}}, {^h v_{sh,z}})$ are estimated using robot encoders, and the object states are estimated using the IR camera that tracks reflective markers on the object.
+Knowledge of the system state is necessary to run feedback controllers based on our rolling dynamics equations.
+The six state variables of the hand $(\ey_{sh}, x_{sh}, z_{sh}, {^h\omega_{sh,y}}, {^h v_{sh,x}}, {^h v_{sh,z}})$ are estimated using joint encoders, and the object state is estimated using the IR camera that tracks reflective markers on the object.
 We use the object and hand states to estimate the contact coordinates and velocities on the object and hand $(u_o, u_h, \dot{u}_o, \dot{u}_h)$.
 We analytically solve for the closest points on the object and plate using equations defining the ellipse and a line.